 Q: I want to spay/neuter/microchip/vaccinate my pet but I can’t afford it… can you help?

-Q: My pet is missing… what do I do?!
+Q: My pet is missing… what do I do?

 A: Please see our lost/found pet resources page for a list of websites that post pets in Ontario.
 You can also contact us for even more organizations.
 We encourage you to put up posters (Helping Lost Pets generates a poster when you put your pet on their website) in your neighbourhood, pet stores, vet clinics and other public spaces (grocery stores, library etc.) Consider posting an ad in your local paper.
 You can contact us for even more ideas.
-If your pet is special needs we will courtesy post them on our Facebook page.
+If your pet has special needs we will courtesy post them on our Facebook page.

 Q: I want to volunteer with animals, will you help me?

 A: Yes!
 Let us know what kind of things you would be interested in doing and your general location and we’ll send you a list of places you can volunteer!

 Q: Can I volunteer for Second Hope Circle?

 A: Yes!
 We are happy to have all the help we can get!
 Please note that the majority of our volunteer jobs are online based.
 This means you will need reliable internet access and will not be working directly with animals.
 We want to make sure you have a great experience so we will work hard to find a volunteer job that suits your skills and interests.
 Jobs could include helping update social media, planning/hosting a fundraiser, helping to advertise, using your artistic talents, website skills, and more!
 Contact us to get started.